ArmaLite AR-18: Construction and design

 The sights are of similar design and sight picture to those of the AR-15 - a 2-position flip aperture rear sight and post foresight - but the rear sight is made of stampings.
 A notable change is the use of a more conventional lower sight line closer to the axis of the bore, in contrast to the elevated sights of the AR-15.
 A dovetail is spot welded to the receiver in front of the rear sight for a proprietary ArmaLite quick-detachable scope mount.

 The magazines were of a brand new proprietary design and were different than those of the AR-15.
-The original magazines made by ArmaLite and Howa were of gray-anodized aluminum alloy with black-plastic followers and came in 5- and 20-round capacities.
+The original magazines made by ArmaLite and Howa were of gray anodized aluminum alloy with black plastic followers and came in 5- and 20-round capacities.
 (The 5-round magazine, like that of the Colt AR-15 Sporter, was just a full-size 20-round magazine blocked to only hold 5 rounds.)
-They lacked the magazine-catch cutouts of the AR-15 magazines, making them incompatible.
-Sterling later produced black-enameled steel magazines in 20- 30- and 40-round capacities that did have cutouts and were able to feed from an AR-15.
+They lacked the magazine catch cutouts of the AR-15 magazines, making them incompatible.
+Sterling Armaments Company later produced black-enameled steel magazines in 20- 30- and 40-round capacities that did have cutouts and were able to feed from an AR-15.
 However, the AR-18/AR-180 was never capable of using the Colt AR-15/M16's stock 20- or 30-round STANAG magazines.
-Gunsmiths have been able to convert AR-15/M16 magazines to feed in the AR-18, but they have to have modified followers or it will put strain on the bolt catch.
+Gunsmiths have been able to convert AR-15/M16 magazines to feed in the AR-18, though they require modified followers or they will put strain on the bolt catch.

 The AR-18 was also designed to use the same standard accessories as the M16.
-It used a three-pronged flash-hider that was similar to that used on the early M16.
+It used a three-pronged flash hider that was similar to that used on the early M16.
 This was usually replaced by an aftermarket enclosed M16A1 "birdcage"-type model.
-It could mount the standard M-7 bayonet, although it was not available for sale through ArmaLite.
+It could mount the standard M7 bayonet, although it was not available for sale through ArmaLite.
 "Sporterized" late-production Howa-made AR-180 rifles had extended metal tabs through the mounting lugs to prevent this.
 A plastic copy of the fixed folding metal bipod issued with the early M-16 was available and came in a similar protective case.
 AR-180 users were leery of buying a non-adjustable bipod made of thermoset plastic so few were sold, making it a rare accessory today.
 A padded rifle case that could carry the rifle with the scope mounted was available.
 It could hold two spare 20-round magazines and the bipod or bayonet in pouches.

 Overall, the design is simple and effective with some clever touches; for example the bolt guide rod assembly guides the bolt in the receiver, retains the recoil springs and the rear end of the top handguard, as well as serving as the latch holding the upper and lower receivers together in the closed position.
 Disassembly is somewhat similar to the AR-15, with the working parts accessed by the rifle pivoting open on a hinge pin immediately forward of the magazine well.